Leah Goldberg: Room for Rent

+Considered a classic in Israeli literature, Room for Rent is commonly read to children to convey themes of tolerating diverse people's races, beliefs, and practices, and of friendship transcending differences.

-In 1959, Room for Rent was republished as a children's book with illustrations by Shoshana Heiman - reportedly as a reaction to the Wadi Salib riots during which Israelis of Middle Eastern descent protested against racist government officials and discrimination.
+In 1959, Room for Rent was republished as a children's book with illustrations by Shoshana Heiman, reportedly as a reaction to the Wadi Salib riots during which Israelis of Middle Eastern descent protested against racist government officials and discrimination.

 In 1970, Room for Rent was again republished as a children's book with new illustrations by Shmuel Katz.

 In the 1990s, Room for Rent was first translated into English by Bracha Kaplan as A Flat for Rent.

 In 2016, Ilan Greenfield of Jerusalem-based Gefen Publishing House commissioned San Antonio native Jessica Setbon to retranslate Room for Rent into English; the new English version of Goldberg's children's book was released in 2017 along with Katz's illustrations.

-The plot of Goldberg's short story takes place in a five storey house that is home to four animals: a Cornish Hen on the first floor, a Cuckoo on the second, a black Cat on the third, and a Squirrel on the fourth; Sir Reginald Mouse lived on the fifth and topmost floor, but had recently moved out.